 \section{Introduction}

-Inverted harmonic oscillators (IHOs) are ubiquitous in our nature.
-If we drew a random potential, we would see peaks as many as valleys.
+Inverted harmonic oscillators (IHOs) are ubiquitous in nature.
+If we drew a random potential on paper, we would see as many peaks as valleys.
 The valleys will be approximated by harmonic oscillators (HOs), and the peaks will be approximated by IHOs.
-Needless to say, HOs play indispensable roles in physics particularly in stable systems.
-Correspondingly, IHOs do the same roles in unstable systems.
+Needless to say, HOs play indispensable roles in physics, particularly in stable systems.
+Correspondingly, IHOs play crucial roles in unstable systems.